Get 80% off your plan for your first 3 months*

 FAQs on business proposals

-Here are answers to some common questions about writing and managing business proposals.
+Here are answers to common questions about writing effective business proposals.

 How long should a business proposal be?

-What's the difference between a business proposal and a contract?
+What's the difference between a proposal and a quote?

-How quickly should I follow up after sending a proposal?
+How soon should I follow up after sending a proposal?

 Disclaimer